LeeBingler/GhostInbox/.github/ISSUE_TEMPLATE/bug_report.md

 ### Expected Behavior
 A clear and concise description of what you expected to happen.

+### Scope
+The scope of the issue for people that want to work on it

 ### Desktop:
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]